autocrypt/autocrypt/doc/level1.rst

 ===========================================================

 Autocrypt makes it easy for people to encrypt email.
-This document describes the basic capabilities required for a mail app to be Autocrypt-capable at Level 1.
+This document specifies the requirements for Autocrypt Level 1 capable mail apps.

-The design of Level 1 is driven by usability concerns and by the realities of incremental deployment.
-A user may mix both Autocrypt-enabled mail clients and traditional mail clients and we'd like to avoid annoyances like unexpectedly unreadable mails while also supporting users who want to explicitly turn on encryption.
+The design of Autocrypt Level 1 is driven by usability concerns, and the realities of incremental deployment.
+First, an Autocrypt-capable client can coexist with transitional mail clients.
+That is, if someone uses an Autocrypt-capable mail client on her Desktop, she can continue to use a traditional mail client on her phone; she doesn't need to also use an Autocrypt capable client on phone.
+(In fact, only a single Level 1 capable mail client can be used per mail account.)

-For ease of implementation and deployment, Level 1 focuses on the use of Autocrypt on a single device.
-We intend to :doc:`support multi-device synchronization (and other features) as part of Level 2<next-steps>`.
-We want to keep Level 1 simple enough that it's easy for developers to adopt it so we can drive efforts from real-life experiences as soon as possible.
+Second, Autocrypt tries to avoid annoyances like mails that are unexpectedly unreadable while also allowing a sender to explicitly enable encryption even if the message might not be readable on all of a recipient's devices.

+These design decisions mean that most mail will remain unencrypted.
+But, this approach simplifies implementations, which quickens the initial deployment, and facilitates encryption of sensitive information.
+We intend to add support for multiple Autocrypt-capable clients per mail account as part of :doc:`Level 2 support<next-steps>`, which will enable significantly more mail to be opportunistically encrypted.

-Throughout this document, we refer to a mail app or Mail User Agent (MUA) as though it were only capable of controlling a single e-mail account (see :ref:`multiaccounts` for more detail).
+To simplify the exposition, this text is written as if a mail app or Mail User Agent (MUA) only accesses a single e-mail account.
+Autocrypt-capable mail clients can (and should) work with multiple mail accounts.  :ref:`multiaccounts` addresses this scenario.

 .. contents::